 How do I transfer ownership of a business to a family member?

 One of the best options to transfer your business ownership to a family member is by gifting or bequeathing shares to them.
 You can do so tax-free if you annually bequeath $18,000 or less in value (as of tax year 2024).

 How do I transfer ownership of a small family business?

-If your small family business is a sole proprietorship, you can transfer ownership by selling its assets.
+If your small family business is a sole proprietorship, you can transfer business ownership by selling its assets.
 If it’s a partnership, you could transfer your interest to other partners.
-If it’s a corporation, you can transfer ownership by gifting, selling, or bequeathing shares.
+If it’s a corporation, you can transfer by gifting, selling, or bequeathing shares.

 If your business is an LLC, you need to:

 No, you generally can’t transfer an EIN to a new owner and will need to obtain a new EIN.
-You can learn more about getting a new EIN here.

 How hard is it to transfer my business to another person?

 It depends on your business structure.
 A sole proprietorship, for example, doesn’t require permission from anyone else, making the process generally quick and easy.
 Selling an LLC, on the other hand, is more complicated as you have to abide by the agreed terms set out in the LLC operating agreement.

 It’s important to understand that different types of transactions and business structures have different legal and financial ramifications.
 Generally, consulting with lawyers and accountants is essential to ensure all necessary steps are properly executed.